Everything you need to know about covering your valuables

 • The appraiser’s signature (not an e-signature)

 That really depends on what kind of item we’re talking about.
 For instance, you’d likely have a store receipt for bicycles, camera equipment, or jewellery you purchased recently.
-But if that jewellery is a well-worn family heirloom, then you’d want to obtain and submit an appraisal (even if you were able to find the original paperwork, we wouldn’t be able to accept a receipt from 1902).
+But if that jewellery is a well-worn family heirloom, then you’d want to obtain an updated appraisal (even if you were able to find the original paperwork, we wouldn’t be able to accept a receipt from 1902).

 What about artwork?
 Either a receipt or an appraisal might make sense, depending on the circumstances.
 We’re happy to answer specific questions and work through what documentation we need for your individual case.

 • Jewellery: We don’t accept “summation of appraisal” reports or Statements of Value (SOV).
-For any jewellery setting that contains diamonds or other stones, the receipt or appraisal must indicate the total price of the entire jewellery piece itself, not just the stones.
+For any jewellery setting that contains diamonds or other stones, the receipt or appraisal must indicate the total price of the entire piece itself, not just the stones.

 Share